Ironhead Transmission Remove And Install

 First, install the flat washer that sits between the rollers and the spring cir-clip on the outside.

-Use a dab of wheel bearing grease to hold the 23 rollers into the bearing race.
-The grease will dissolve into the engine oil upon start-up.
+A dab of wheel bearing grease will hold the 23 rollers into the bearing race.
+The grease dissolves into the oil with the heat of a running engine.

 Install Transmission Unit